otifsolutions/aclmenu/README.md

 - Middleware Handle the incoming request.
 - Middleware is set on route.
-- If route has permission, intended page will be returned otherwise user is redirected. e.g. `->middleware('role:dashboard')`
+- If route has permission, intended page will be returned otherwise user is redirected. e.g. `->middleware('role:/dashboard')`

 ### MODELS